-The BRADFORD COUNTY Housing Authority will inspect all units to ensure that they meet Housing Quality Standards (HQS).
-No unit will be initially placed on the Section 8 Existing Program unless the HQS is met.
+The TIOGA COUNTY Housing Authority will inspect all units to ensure that they meet National Standards for the Physical Inspection of Real Estate (NSPIRE) Housing Quality Standards (HQS).
+No unit will be initially placed on the Section 8 Existing Program unless NSPIRE standards are the HQS is met.
 Units will be inspected annually.
 Any failed items must be verified as corrected before the beginning of the initial lease term and prior to the HAP contract execution.
-Units may also be inspected at other times as needed, to determine if the units meet HQS.
+Units may also be inspected at other times as needed, to determine if the units meet NSPIRE standards HQS.

-The BRADFORD COUNTY Housing Authority must be allowed to inspect the dwelling unit at reasonable times with reasonable notice.
+The TIOGA COUNTY Housing Authority must be allowed to inspect the dwelling unit at reasonable times with reasonable notice.
 The family and owner will be notified of the inspection appointment by first class mail.
 If the family cannot be at home for the scheduled inspection appointment, the family must call and reschedule the inspection or make arrangements to enable the Housing Authority to enter the unit and complete the inspection.

-If the family misses the scheduled inspection and fails to reschedule the inspection, the BRADFORD COUNTY Housing Authority will only schedule one more inspection.
-If the family misses two inspections, the BRADFORD COUNTY Housing Authority will consider the family to have violated a Family Obligation, and their assistance will be terminated.
+If the family misses the scheduled inspection and fails to reschedule the inspection, the TIOGA COUNTY Housing Authority will only schedule one more inspection.
+If the family misses two inspections, the TIOGA COUNTY Housing Authority will consider the family to have violated a Family Obligation, and their assistance will be terminated.